 Did your 2018 holiday season bite the big one, compliments of autism?
 Well if so have we got an ego boost for you!
 Listen in on the unique challenges the South Florida Disorderly Blondes unwrapped, and the number of bottles they uncorked in order to cope.

 Think trains, nutcrackers, and tantrums.
 Oh joy!

-Will it be desserts?
-D-Cups?
-Deny Terrio?
-Don’t despair!
-This episode doesn’t disappoint as we disorderly dames date ourselves, dig deep, and dish on our desperate, dreaded days of autism diagnoses.
+This parenting episode doesn’t disappoint as we disorderly podcast dames date ourselves, dig deep, and dish on our desperate, dreaded days of autism diagnoses.
 Dom will be served.
+Dale!

 Join us as we begin our dream project, ten years in the making.
 Our goal is to dish on all things motherhood, with a focus on balancing autism, cocktails, and heels.
 No Spanglish skills will be required to listen, but they will certainly help.